Ellioben/WordWander/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue)

 SVC File Processor is a command-line tool designed to automate the processing of SVC (Supervised Vocabulary Consolidation) files.
-It provides the ability to extract desired columns from the SVC file, generate a new SVC file with the extracted columns, and randomly select and display 10 English words from the extracted data.
+It provides the ability to extract desired columns from the SVC file, generate a new SVC file with the extracted columns, and randomly select and display n English words from the extracted data.

 ## Features